rmukh/TVflowC--/README.md

 ```
 git clone --recursive https://github.com/rmukh/TVflowC--.git
 ```
-## Pre-requesties
+## Pre-requisites
 Eigen3 library.
-It must be 'installed' first before buidling or running python installation (it invokes building process).
+It must be 'installed' before building or running python installation (it invokes the building process).
 [The simplies instruction](https://robots.uc3m.es/installation-guides/install-eigen.html)

 ## Installation
-You can install python package as
+You can install the python package as
 ```
 cd TVflowC--
 python -m pip install .
 ```
-It will automatically invoke building process
+It will automatically invoke the building process.

 ## Building
 The simples procedure to build the project as a shared library with python build is: